Gezraf/Shay-Doors/README.md

 ## Overview

-This is a converted version of the original base44 React application to standard HTML, CSS, and JavaScript.
-The website showcases Shay Shtrit's professional door work, including a gallery of projects and contact information.
+This website showcases Shay Shtrit's professional door work, including a gallery of projects and contact information.

 ## Features